 (Editor’s note: Look for more survey statistics in the February magazine edition.)

-With the uncertainty of what impact the trade wars with key foreign suppliers, and the NAFTA replacement agreement (called: United States—Mexico—Canada Agreement, or US MCA) will have on school bus product prices in 2019, I focused this column on three areas that school bus operators should pay the most attention to in 2019.
+With the uncertainty of what impact the trade wars with key foreign suppliers and the NAFTA replacement agreement (called: United States—Mexico—Canada Agreement, or US MCA) will have on school bus product prices in 2019, I focused this column on three areas that school bus operators should pay the most attention to in 2019.

 The survey results confirm that the growth in alternative fueled vehicles is accelerating.
 But significant market share for anything other than petroleum-powered school buses will take longer to develop.

-Despite the continued dominance of petroleum powered (diesel or gasoline) vehicles, alternatives are gaining traction.
+Despite the continued dominance of petroleum-powered (diesel or gasoline) vehicles, alternatives are gaining traction.
 Government programs that support the development of all-electric vehicles will inspire school bus operator gravitation to these vehicles.

-However, infrastructure and vehicle limitations remain, which will constrain overall market share to less than 1 percent for 2019.
+However, infrastructure and vehicle limitations remain, which will constrain the overall market share to less than 1 percent for 2019.
 This percentage, though, could be impacted by regional mandates for zero-emission vehicles, and the potential introduction of petroleum-based power trains with electric motor assist.